-Stressor #4: Entrainment
+Stressor #4: Impingement and Entrainment

 According to NMFS (1997), entrainment of juvenile winter-run Chinook salmon is one of the most ubiquitous causes of mortality in the Sacramento River and Delta.
 Unscreened water diversions and CVP and SWP pumping plants entrain juvenile salmon, leading to fish mortality (NMFS 2009).
 The cumulative effect of entrainment at these diversions and delays in outmigration of smolts caused by reduced flow may affect winter-run Chinook salmon fitness (NMFS 2009).
 Additionally, cooling water intakes at power plants in Antioch and Pittsburgh entrain and kill juvenile fish from mechanical and heat stress (CALFED 2000).